Nonlinear waves in a hot, viscous and nonextensive quark gluon plasma: Tsallis MIT bag equation of state

-The factor 2 in front of the fermionic parts in Eqs.~\eqref{bagepsilon},~\eqref{bagP} takes into account both particles and anti-particles.
-The net baryonic number density $\rho_{\mathrm{B}}$ is assumed to be zero.
-The fermionic thermodynamic variables have been evaluated up to $\mathcal{O}(m^2T^2)$, where $m$ is the mass of the fermions.
+The factor 2 in front of the Fermionic contributions in Eqs.~\eqref{bagepsilon} and ~\eqref{bagP} takes into account both quarks and anti-quarks.
+The net baryonic number density, $n$ is assumed to be zero here.
+The Fermionic thermodynamic variables have been evaluated up to $\mathcal{O}(m^2T^2)$.
 It is assumed that the quark-gluon plasma consists of the up quark, down quark and gluons.
-It has been verified that for a wide range of the $q$ and $T$ parameter values relevant for phenomenological studies of high-energy collisions, the $\mathcal{O}(m^2T^2)$ approximated results overlap with the exact results when mass is small ($\sim$10 MeV).
-We write down the expressions for the energy density and pressure in the non-extensive bag model~\cite{TsallisMIT1,TsallisMIT2},
+It has been verified that for a wide range of the values of $q$ and $T$ relevant for phenomenological studies of high-energy collisions, the $\mathcal{O}(m^2T^2)$ approximated results overlap with the exact results when the mass is small ($\sim$10 MeV).
+We write down the expressions for the energy density and pressure in the non-extensive bag model~\cite{Lavagno:2010xu,Cardoso:2017pbu} as: